 Emerge Festivals provide children and young people with the chance to be creative at the heart of their community.

 Emerge is an arts festival model which is commissioned and delivered by young people across multiple sites on the same day.
-We have run Emerge Festivals over the last two years and we have plans to deliver three more Emerge Festival days in 2017, 2018 and 2019.
+We have run Emerge Festivals over the last three years and we have plans to deliver two more Emerge Festival days in 2018 and 2019 in 12 Midland locations.

-The film below and this report gives you a flavour of how it worked and what it looked like in 2015 and this report outlines how Emerge worked and what it looked like in 2016, courtesy of our delivery partners, Platform Thirty 1.
+The films below and this report gives you a flavour of how it worked and what it looked like in both 2015 and 2017 and this report outlines how Emerge worked and what it looked like in 2016, courtesy of our delivery partners, Platform Thirty 1.